leemingzhea/IP_Project/README.md

 - Password: 1234

 1. Sign In Page:
-    - This is where our flow starts.
-Run index.html.
-Key in the user credentials that we have created in RestDB.
-      Username - Ah Heng, Password - 1234
     - Try to submit the empty form and verify that a message in red at the bottom shows: **Invalid email or password, please try again.
     - Key in the correct credentials provided above, and click on Login.
-The page should transition to a lottie animation, then brings you to our main store page, store.html
+The page should transition to a lottie animation, then redirects you to our main store page, store.html

 2. Navigation Bar:
     - Click on any page that the user wants to visit, verify that the selected page loads correctly